 Guide to the paths of spirituality between Amiata and Maremma

-A sacred land like the Amiata, since the time of the Etruscans scattered with places of spirituality, has welcomed throughout the history emblematic places of religiosity in its various facets.
-This little guide will lead you to know some of the most significant ... from the Abbey of St. Antimo to the Tibetan Buddhist Center of Merigar.
+A sacred land like Amiata, since the time of the Etruscans scattered with places of spirituality, has welcomed throughout the history emblematic places of religiosity in its various facets.
+This small guide will take you to know some of the most significant ones ... from the Abbey of S. Antimo to the Tibetan Buddhist Center of Merigar.
 Six stages not to be missed in this magnificent area starting from Borgo Tepolini !!

 ABBEY OF S.ANTIMO